-Charlie McGarty has taken great strides to change his life and create a new life for himself.
+Charlie McGarty has taken great strides to change his life.
 At age 31, he weighed 365 pounds, had a severe alcohol problem, drug dependency, and eating disorder.
-After a period in a state treatment facility, he left his native New York to further his own recovery and to help others on their journey.
+After a period in a state treatment facility, he left his native New York to further his recovery and to help others on their journey.
 He eventually made his way to Austin, citing the city’s easy access to nature and ample opportunities for exercise and outdoor activity as part of the appeal.
 Shortly after the move, McGarty found himself at the Y.

 “As soon as I got to the Y everyone knew my name after the first week,” McGarty said.
 “Coming from New York, it was a breath of fresh air.
 Here at the Y I felt like I was really included… and as more of my people joined it felt like everybody has a place here.”

 Exercise, wellness programming and the Y have become a huge part of McGarty’s life.
 Through this lifestyle change he’s been able to close the door on his addiction.
 He’s been able to focus on getting better as a whole.
 As a result he’s established, Active Recovery Coaching (ARC), which provides coaching and wellness programming to others in the recovery process.

 His relationship with the Y and desire to impact others has partnered the Y with ARC, and a number of other organizations the area’s recovery community.